MatheusMoraes66/setup_nodejs_ts/README.md

 # setup_nodejs_ts

-A small project with TypeScript, with main configuration ready
+This project is a simple structure with TypeScript, it helps with the initial setup.
+I use the LTS version of NodeJS.

+## Command

+___This command generate the build of project___.
+> npm run build